Children's Services Practice Notes — Return to homepage

 Three-Column Mapping

 Three-column mapping is a cornerstone of SOP.
-This tool organizes conversations into:
+This tool organizes conversations into three essential questions:

 • What are we worried about? (harm and worry)